 Figure 2.
 A- Micrograph of a uniform mycelium of an isolate, B-A 7 day old culture of isolate on media (PDA) at 25° C.

 It was observed that all the isolates had mycelia that were uniform, smooth walled, hyaline and aseptate (Figure 2A).
 The sporangia shapes range from ellipsoid to ovoid in shape with an apical plug observed as semi papillate and non-papillate.
 The average sporangia length recorded was 36 µm to 61.67 µm with an average sporangia width of between 20 µm to 28 µm.
-The pedicel length ranges from 3.667 µm to 12.333 µm.
+The pedicel length ranges from 3.667 µm to 12.333 µm Fig 3

 Figure 3: sporangia of P. colocasiae